akbargherbal/prompt-engineering/META_PROMPTING/docs/WHITE_PAPER.md

 ```
 Welcome to the LLM Orchestration Engine.

 What is the PRIMARY GOAL of this task?
-  AUDIT / REVIEW
+Choose the workflow that best fits.

+--- Technical & Execution ---
+[1] TEACH_OR_EXPLAIN         (Purpose: To teach a concept or document something.)
+[2] DIAGNOSE_ROOT_CAUSE      (Purpose: To find the underlying cause of a problem.)
+[3] REVIEW_AGAINST_STANDARDS (Purpose: To evaluate a piece of work against a set of rules.)
+...

+Your choice: 3

 Please provide a title for the Persona: The Django Standards Advocate